-During the lifetime of your workspace, you might find the need to extract compressed files which have been added to the file system.
-Workspaces supports extracting files in .zip, .tar and .tgz format.
-In particular, items which are received via Workspace to Workspace Airlock will always arrive as a .zip file.
+During the lifetime of your workspace, you might find the need to extract compressed folders which have been added to the file system.
+In particular, items which are received via Workspace to Workspace Airlock will always arrive as a zip file.
 There are numerous ways to extract these files.

 Extract using the Extract button

-An 'Extract' button is available in the sidebar for folders which have a .zip, .tar or .tgz extension.
-Simply select the file you wish to unzip and click the button.
-You will be presented with a pop-up box that includes information on where your files will be extracted.
+An 'Extract' button is available for folders which have a .zip extension.
+Choose the file you wish to unzip and click the ellipsis to show it.
+You will then be presented with a pop-up box that includes information on where your files will be extracted.

 You can either add some text to the box which will create a new folder with that name and extract the files there or you can leave the name blank and the extracted files will be added to the current folder of your zip file (e.g. Files).
 You also have the option to remove the zip file after the contents have been extracted.